Energizer (ENR)

 Before making an investment decision, investors should account for Energizer’s business fundamentals and valuation in addition to what happened in the latest quarter.

-Energizer’s P/E ratio based on the next 12 months is 5.4x.
-While this valuation is optically cheap, the potential downside is huge given its shaky fundamentals.
-There are better investments elsewhere.
+Energizer’s P/E ratio based on the next 12 months is 6.7x.
+While this valuation is optically cheap, the potential downside is big given its shaky fundamentals.
+We're fairly confident there are better investments elsewhere.